tom-nook/toulbox/posts/what-is-devops.md

 But, the entire process takes several hours due to unforeseeable technical difficulties.
 Customers aren't happy and choose to buy their paper from **Michael Scott Online Paper Company**.
 The bosses aren't content to lose customers and money.

 You get yelled at by the bosses.
-The other developers say it was *not* their fault because they do *business logic* and you are in charge of the **Operation** of production and **Developer's workflow**, which they say sucks because they could've got their *hotfix* out faster if you hadn't made the process so complicated (remember that chat option?).
+The other developers say it was *not* their fault because they do *business logic*.
+You are in charge of the **Operation** of production and ** Developer's workflow**.
+The other developers argue they could've got their *hotfix* out faster if you hadn't made the process so complicated (remember that chat option?).

 Understandably, you're irate.
 You think to yourself,

-> *How are am I supposed to make sure no messy code get's deployed?
+> *How are am I supposed to make sure no messy code makes it to production?
 And if it does that, it is simple to revert to a previous working version?
 How am I suppose to handle so many requests to merge to the Main branch?
 How am I supposed to test that the code doesn't have bugs?*

 So, you go online and learn about DevOps and convince the bosses to spend yet more money on the project, in the form of DevOps training.
 After attending training, you know about the following big ideas: